vanja-obradovic/postcss-clampwind/README.md

 # clampwind

-A plugin for Tailwind CSS to create fluid variants of any Tailwind CSS utility.
+A PostCSS plugin to create fluid clamp values for any Tailwind CSS utility.

 ## Installation